IntelePeer: Services

 During the COVID-19 pandemic, IntelePeer launched the Small Business Recovery Program in June 2020.
-Meant to assist small businesses across the country through reopening, following restrictions and closures, those with less than 50 employees were eligible to receive credit toward SMS services.
+Meant to assist small businesses across the country as they reopened after restrictions and closures, the program offered credit toward SMS services to those with fewer than 50 employees.
 Eligible non-profits and companies could communicate with their customers about reopening policies, updated hours, promotions, etc.

 In June 2020, IntelePeer made its Atmosphere Managed Solutions available to enterprise users.
 In October 2020, the company launched Atmosphere CPaaS Connectors for contact centers; the platform aids in the addition of cloud-delivered CX applications such as omni-channel automation, artificial intelligence (AI), and analytics into existing premise-based platforms from vendors, including Cisco and Avaya.
-2020 also marked the year IntelePeer’s Atmosphere CPaaS was awarded for HIPAA compliance, having met requirements of applicable data protection regulations.
+2020 also marked the year IntelePeer's Atmosphere CPaaS was awarded for HIPAA compliance, having met the requirements of applicable data protection regulations.
+Compliance with such platforms is considered a critical factor in maintaining data integrity and transparency, as it validates the organization's ability to safeguard protected health information (PHI) and foster trust with healthcare partners and regulators.

 In June 2021, the company made its Atmosphere Voice offering available for Microsoft Teams.
 In July of the same year, the company launched its Channel Partner Advisory Council to discuss market trends, forecasts, customer insights, product development and marketing.
 In September 2021, IntelePeer announced that Atmosphere Voice was available as an add-on to IBM Watson Assistant Plus and Enterprise plans.

-In November 2021, the company launched its Reputation Management solution in an effort to fight against illegal robocalls and scams.
+In November 2021, the company launched its Reputation Management solution to combat illegal robocalls and scams.
 That same month, IntelePeer launched Atmosphere Marketplace, an online store for pre-built applications.
-The release of Marketplace marked the industry’s first accessible No-Code/Turnkey apps.
+The release of Marketplace marked the industry's first accessible No-Code/Turnkey apps.